jju/stubbl/o2-history.md

 That would all be well and good but it wouldn't have changed bludbol in the Stacks, if Gryj wasn't a persistent mofo.

 When she started working she didn't want to just coach a team.
 There was absolutely no money in the shittiness of amateur level bludbol.
-The sharks of the cast-off ;eagues circled but Gryj could see the problems in dealing with people so hungry to return to the graces of the overleagues.
+The sharks of the cast-off leagues circled but Gryj could see the problems in dealing with people so hungry to return to the graces of the overleagues.
 What she needed was a way to bring the skills down to the Stacks.

 She pestered and pestered and pestered, asking questions of lawyers about what exactly it was about the cast-offs that made them so unpalatable to the CBL.
 Was it the gambling?
 The lack of safety?
 Too much safety?
 The lack of name recognition?
 Did they want a more fungible product that could sell on the screens?
 Did they need more local connection?
 It wasn't hard to find examples of all sorts of differences between the cast-offs and the bigs, but none of them was enough to get her the answers she wanted.
 What she wanted to know was "How do I create an affiliate of your league?"